The short answer is that it depends.

 Android requires users to allow background execution in settings, but behavior/success depends to some degree on manufacturer, which all have their own power saving modes.

-If you are interested in this topic, you should know about our ethernet-connected Airthings Hub!
-It brings all of your devices* online, and erases the need to sync via Bluetooth.
+If you are interested in this topic, you should know about View monitors or Airthings Hub!
+They bring all of your devices* online, and remove the need to sync via Bluetooth.
 Data will always be available from anywhere with down to 5 minutes sampling intervals.

-*The Hub is compatible with the Wave 2nd gen, Wave Mini and Wave Plus
+*compatible with the Wave Radon, Wave Mini and Wave Plus